Which are the best areas to stay in Barcelona? — Infographic

 - Vinçon: Here you will find designer objects such as lighting, furniture, electronics, stationery, and more (Passeig de Gràcia 96)

 - Ailanto: Enjoy this collection of clothing, jewelry and shoes with a retro touch in collaboration with the Hazel brand.
 (Carrer d'Enric Granados 46)

 Eixample Esquerre neighbourhood video

 Barcelona is the city for everyone.
-Whether you stay in the centre or uptown, you'll always have an unforgettable experience.
+No matter which area you choose to stay at, in the centre, uptown or next to the beaches you'll always have an unforgettable experience.
 So, go ahead - pick one.